-In addition to being a co-owner of LUNA+EISENLA media, Luna also guest lectures at The George Washington University and American University in the areas of political communications, message development and public policy.
-Brad holds a Bachelor of Arts degree from the University of Tulsa and attended The George Washington University’s Graduate School of Political Management.
+Brad also guest lectures on political communications, message development and public policy at George Washington University, American University and the University of the Arts.
+He holds a Bachelor of Arts degree from the University of Tulsa and attended The George Washington University’s Graduate School of Political Management.